 These times are stressful and weird.
 We’re all feeling nostalgic for normal life.
-But every hardship carries with it opportunity, and if you’re the type of person who enjoys and functions best with lots of quiet time in your own space, in some ways the stay-at-home mandate might have you feeling happier now than you've felt in a long time.
+But every hardship carries with it opportunity, and the pandemic is no exception.
+If you’ enjoy lots of quiet time in your own space, the pandemic might have you feeling better now than you have in a long time.

-Because life has changed so much and so quickly for everyone, we have an unprecedented opportunity to re-invent a personal and societal new normal.
+Because life has changed so much and so quickly for everyone, you have an unprecedented opportunity to change your life for the better.
+A chance to really reduce stress and anxiety.
+Together, we can re-invent a personal and societal new normal.
 No-one is expecting life to go back exactly the way it was.
-With everything in flux, a change in your habits or behavior that might raise eyebrows under normal circumstances might not be such a big deal right now.
+Since everything is in flux, a change in your habits or behavior that might raise eyebrows under normal circumstances might not be such a big deal right now.

-As we collectively figure out what new normal looks like, you can take the following steps to make life less stressful and more fulfilling for your future self.
+As time goes on and we collectively figure out what new normal looks like, taking the following steps can help you reduce stress and make life more fulfilling for your future self.

-Gain clarity.
 Take stock of the activities that were part of your “old normal” way of doing things.
 What things do you genuinely miss?
 What things do you not miss?
-What activities have you discovered or rediscovered during this time that relax you or bring you joy?
+Have you discovered or re-discovered any activities during this time that reduce your stress or bring you joy?

 Consider the value of things both big and small.
-Do you really miss your morning Starbucks run, or do you now think your day would be better if you spent those 15 minutes at home having a quiet cup of joe before heading to a busy day at the office?
+Do you really miss your morning Starbucks run?
+Or do you now think your day would be less stressful if you spent those 15 minutes at home having a quiet cup of joe before heading to a busy day at the office?
 Is it time to plan an exit strategy from your

 sentence service as Girl Scout Cookie Mom, or do you find you find you really miss serving in that way?
 Are you surprised to realize that you miss hanging out with your coworkers for happy hour, or is it an activity you now realize saps energy without providing much value?